LeslieChenxxs/array-element-positions/README.md

     ├── 16×16.txt                      // This document contains the position coordinates (X, Y) of each antenna in a 16 * 16 antenna array

     ├── ReadMe.md                      // Help document

-    ├── array-element-positions.7z     // A compressed file containing Optimized antenna array element positions of 1 * 16 and 16 * 16